HartmannLab/UELer/dev_note/issue_tracking/roi_browser_tab.md

 - Run the ROI-related pytest modules (`tests/test_roi_manager_tags.py`, `tests/test_export_job.py`, plus any new tests).
 - Exercise the plugin manually within `run_viewer.ipynb`, checking both tabs, filtering, and preset applications.
 - Verify CSV import/export retains new metadata across sessions.

+## 2025-11-03 Scroll Containment Follow-up

+- **Observation:**  After landing the Reply 8 layout tweak, the ROI gallery still renders past the 400px viewport in live notebooks.
+The Matplotlib canvas pushes below the pagination bar and the outer accordion picks up the scrollbar instead of the intended thumbnail pane (see screenshot attached in the issue thread).
+- **Root cause hypothesis:**  The `ipywidgets.Output` height/overflow styles are applied to the outer `div.widget-output`, but Matplotlib’s nbagg canvas injects an inner `<div class="jp-OutputArea-output">` with `overflow: visible`.
+Because we call `plt.show(fig)` (which hands ownership to nbagg), the generated widget uses its own sizing and ignores the outer scroll constraints, so the browser_output container simply stretches.
+- **Additional factors:**  The calculated figure height is ~560px (3 columns × 4 rows at ~1.96 in per tile × 72 dpi).
+With nbagg still in control, the canvas also sets `style="height: 560px; width: 420px;"`, so the browser box never receives a scroll height shorter than the content.

+### Potential Fixes
+1. **Drive sizing through `fig.canvas.layout`:** Switch to `fig.canvas.layout = Layout(height=self.BROWSER_SCROLL_HEIGHT, width="100%", overflow="hidden")` before calling `plt.show`.
+When using the nbagg backend the canvas itself is a widget, so overriding its layout may let the outer `Output` respect the 400px cap.
+We will need to guard this for non-widget backends (tests use stubs) with `hasattr(fig, "canvas")` checks.
+2. **Render to an explicit widget image:** Replace `plt.show` with a manual PNG render (`fig.canvas.print_png(BytesIO())`) and feed the bytes into `ipywidgets.Image(layout=Layout(width="100%", max_height=self.BROWSER_SCROLL_HEIGHT, overflow="auto"))`.
+This makes the gallery a standard widget tree that honours the parent layout at the cost of losing interactive zoom.
+3. **Wrap the figure inside a fixed-size container:** Create a `VBox` with `Layout(height=self.BROWSER_SCROLL_HEIGHT, overflow_y="auto")` and place the canvas inside using `container.children = (canvas,)`.
+This avoids the Output widget entirely for the gallery surface and gives us full control over scrollbars.
+4. **CSS override:** As a stop-gap, inject a stylesheet targeting `.roi-browser-output .jp-OutputArea-output` to force `max-height: 400px; overflow-y: auto;`.
+This keeps nbagg but may rely on Lab-specific class names, so we should treat it as a fallback once we confirm the DOM contract across Notebook and Voila.

+### Next Steps
+- Implemented option (1) by assigning a constrained `ipywidgets.Layout` to `fig.canvas` and displaying the canvas widget directly when ipympl is active; confirm in notebooks that the canvas now respects the 400px viewport.
+If the overflow persists, pivot to option (2) since it keeps dependency light and is easiest to test.
+- Update screenshots and add regression captures once the preferred approach is verified across notebook front-ends (Lab, classic, Voila).